 Even though you’re one of the top assets any organization has, there are times when budget cuts are just a fact of life.
 So approaching your boss for a promotion or a pay raise, oblivious to the fact that the company doesn’t have the resources to make this happen, is kind of a no-no.

 It helps to be aware of the chain of command at your workplace.
-Know who to talk to and who to connect with, who you can supersede when it comes to negotiations and who you need to appease in order to facilitate asking for a promotion when the time comes.
+Know who to talk to and who to connect with, who you can supersede when it comes to negotiations and who you need to appease to facilitate asking for a promotion when the time comes.

 Lack of Stamina